gauravcodepro/gauravcodepro/README.md

 - Employers references [Previous Employers](https://drive.google.com/file/d/18rUaXpZDNzblcL3txNppogiBhNvIjZVv/view?usp=sharing).
 - Open to collaboration on Bioinformatics, Deep Learning, Generative AI, and DevOPs.
 - Very collaborative and open to supporting those who support me.
+- Not attached to any specific programming language and I select the programming language according to the work specifics.

 **Bioinformatics**
 - Plant, bacterial and fungal genomes, transcriptomes, organelle, metagenomics and phylogenomics.